-- When shopping online, only use trusted, secure websites.
-And before providing any personal or financial information, make sure the address bar changes from an "http" to an "https" address and includes a yellow padlock logo.
+• When shopping online, only use trusted and secure websites.
+Before providing any personal or financial information, make sure the address bar changes from an "http" to an "https" address and look for a lock icon next to the URL.

-If you suspect you may be a victim of ID theft, defend against it.
+If you suspect you may be a victim of ID theft here’s how you can defend against it.

 2. The credit-reporting agencies share data, so after calling one company, the other two will be notified.